 Payment terms

-Describe payment terms, including deposit amount, remaining payment due dates, and financing arrangements.
-Include information about loans, mortgages or installment payments, as well as the terms of these financings.
+Describe the payment terms, including the down payment amount, remaining payment schedules, and financing arrangements.
+Include information about loans, mortgages, or installment plans, as well as the terms of those financing options.

 Financing the purchase